MIRA Safety Children's Gas Mask CM-2M

 Being designed specifically for children they have a few features which you won't see on other masks.

-For kids 18 months to - 6 years old the Mira Saftey CM-2M Size 1 will provide CBRN protection for a reasonable price of $165.
+For kids 18 months to - 6 years old the Mira Saftey CM-2M Size 1 will provide CBRN protection for $165.

 For kids aged 6 to 15 years old, get the Size 2 model.